ml-explore/mlx-examples/llms/speculative_decoding/README.md

 pip install -r requirements.txt
 ```

 Then convert the model and the draft model.
-For example, you can convert th
+We'll use T5-XXL (11B parameters)
-T5 11B model with:
+for the main model.
+You can convert it with:

 ```
 python convert.py --model t5-11b